ENVIRONMENT

 It is therefore necessary to significantly reduce the resource intensity of our buildings, if we want this growth to be compatible with the planet.
 This implies acting voluntarily both when buildings are designed and at the end of their life to ensure the waste is properly reused or recycled, and also throughout the entire life of buildings to maximise their use.
 Sustainable construction is a major worldwide trend.

-As part of Saint-Gobain we have implemented all key elements of the group's strategy within our business.
-Thanks to the strategic choices and investments within our Bayard and Telford plants we have already made great progress.
+We have implemented all key elements of our strategy within our business.
+Thanks to these choices and investments within our Bayard and Telford plants we have already made great progress.

 Focus on water: recent renovation of our water recovery basin in Bayard’s plant.